Who We Are

 SOS Children’s Village BC is part of SOS Children’s Villages, the largest non-governmental, non-denominational child development organization in the world.
 SOS Children’s Villages has existed for 70 years with a presence in 136 countries and 559 Villages, with a seat at the UN to be the voice for the rights of children everywhere.
 SOS Children’s Village BC was founded in 1986 as a grassroots response to deficiencies in the provincial foster care system characterized by frequent placement breakdowns and moves for children and youth, and the separation of siblings into different homes.
 Even today, the state of foster care remains a “North American epidemic”, as described by local former foster child Tom Watson.

-Foster children are frequently at risk of emotional disturbances, delayed social development, and poor educational performance.
-Foster parents who raise these children require ongoing special resources and support.
-SOS Children’s Village BC enhances the development and healing of foster children with a holistic framework that addresses their physical, social, emotional, and spiritual needs.
+Foster children are coping with trauma after being apprehended from their homes.
+Foster parents require ongoing special resources and support after welcoming children into their homes.
+SOS Children’s Village BC enhances the development and healing of foster children with a holistic framework that addresses their physical, social, emotional, and cultural needs.
 We ensure long term stability with a strong focus on transition to adulthood programming and aging out of care.

-The unique Village model is based on SOS Children’s Villages founder Hermann Gmeiner’s belief that a loving caregiver with trauma training, a family-like atmosphere that keeps siblings together, a consistent home with subsidized rent, and a community of professional support staff create a circle of healing, hope, and belonging for children in need.
-Our wraparound services provide counselling, art therapy, cultural traditions, neurofeedback training, and more to allow youth – many of whom have mental health conditions – to recover from their traumatic past.
+The unique Village model is based on SOS Children’s Villages founder Hermann Gmeiner’s belief that a loving & trauma informed caregiver, a family-like atmosphere that keeps siblings together, a consistent home with subsidized rent, and a community of professional support staff create a circle of healing, hope, and belonging for children in need.
+Our wraparound services provide counselling, art therapy, connection to Indigenous culture, and more, to support youth in courageously moving past barriers on their way to mental wellness.

 These elements are evident in our local Village, located in a picturesque area of Surrey, where the need is most acute.
-Since its opening in 1999, the 2.5 acre SOS BC Village campus has provided care and support to local foster children and their families; helping to build on individual strengths and cultivate social networks to maximize each child’s opportunities for success.
-We recognize that the Ministry is overworked and underfunded, as are the caring professionals who work in the Ministry and delegated agencies.
+Since its opening in 1999, the 2.5 acre Village site has provided care and support to local foster children and their families; helping to build on individual strengths and cultivate social networks to maximize each child’s opportunities for success.
+We recognize that the Ministry of Children & Family Development is overworked and underfunded, as are the caring professionals who work in its delegated agencies.
 We as a society have underfunded and overworked them for decades.
-SOS Children’s Village BC took the lead in developing a successful model of care for the troubled provincial child welfare system to emulate – setting the standard for the care of foster children and vulnerable youth in BC.
+SOS Children’s Village BC took the lead in developing a successful model of quality care for the troubled provincial child welfare system to emulate – setting the standard for the care of foster children and vulnerable youth in BC.

 “Nothing in the world is more important than to care for a child.”